basecamp/basecamp-classic-api/sections/projects.md

       <show-announcement>true|false</show-announcement>
     </project>

-**Response**
+**Response:**

-Response with 200 OK on success.
+Returns 200 OK on success.
 Otherwise, returns an error code (e.g. 422 or 403), possibly including a payload describing the error.